SarahAzrin/Indigenous-Peoples-Group/README.md

 # Environmental Challenges They Face

 The Sámi people have more than 100 words to describe each type of snow yet __climate change__ is causing noticeable impacts.
 The warming arctic causes temperatures to rise and __snow to melt quicker or simply fall as rain__.
 Snow that is so ingrained in the culture of the Sámi people is slowly jeopardized by unnatural changes in climate. __Reindeer__, also important to culture and economy, are having harder times finding food and graze.
-Since the care of reindeers relies on identifying the type of snow, this new, unidentifiable snow __makes it harder to protect the reindeer__ and the traditional significance they carry.
-Sámi culture is so related to __animism, the idea that significant objects possess spirit,__ which makes that balance within the ecosystem even more vital.
-This imbalance caused by climate change could be detrimental to their culture and thus __the very essence of the Sámi people__.
+Since the care of reindeers relies on identifying the type of snow, this new, unidentifiable snow __makes it harder to protect the reindeer__ and the traditional significance they carry.[^6] Sámi culture is so related to __animism, the idea that significant objects possess spirit,__ which makes that balance within the ecosystem even more vital.
+This imbalance caused by climate change could be detrimental to their culture and thus __the very essence of the Sámi people__.[^7]

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/8/89/Sami_people_and_reindeer_in_Lappland%2C_Sweden_%288683127528%29.jpg"